Man severely injured by exploding package, suspect in custody

 - Two counts of possession/use of an explosive device

-Around 1 a.m. on Feb.
-8, TPD responded to the 300 block E North Ave for a report of an explosion.
+His girlfriend admitted to police, according to the affidavit, that she wrote the note that appeared on the box that exploded.

-Upon arrival, officers made contact with Diego Hurtado who was severely injured.
-Another person who was with Hurtado told officers that they were walking through a parking lot and spotted a package.
-The witness said Hurtado picked up the package and walked with it.
-When he opened it there was an explosion, according to TPD.
+One of the officers investigating the incident noted in the affidavit that he had "personal knowledge" that Armijo was previously arrested for setting booby traps at 804 Colorado Ave. that were rigged to "kill or wound animals."

-Officers are still working both scenes and are questioning a second person of interest, the Facebook post says.
+Officers are still working both scenes and are questioning a second person of interest, a Trinidad Police Facebook post says.

 TPD requested the assistance of the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) along with the Pueblo Police Department Bomb Squad.
 All three agencies are investigating.